M-Hatlem/info216/README.md

 # Info216 - A semantic job searcher
 Info216 knowledge graphs A UIB student project.
 This application has been made to download data from NAV, the Norwegian Labour and Welfare Administration through their swagger API.
 We had to lift the data from a JSON format into RDF triples making the data semantically accessible.
 On top of this we created GUI with the ability to run some simple SPARQL queries on the data.
+Our data is downloaded from NAV and they swagger API.
+Information about their API can be found here: https://github.com/navikt/pam-public-feed
+The API itself is accessible through this link: https://arbeidsplassen.nav.no/public-feed/swagger/

 ## Overview: